 This is especially true, because many sectors are developing more and more professional self-service solutions, where the customer can choose for themselves what and when.
 There can be no doubt that the competition for customers today is to a great extent a matter of designing the best customer journeys and living up to your customer promise at every touchpoint.

 This ultimately breeds loyalty

-In a recent issue of Harvard Business Review, I read about "Competing on Customer Journeys", where one of the focus areas was "The rise of the journey product manager" - that is, how companies are increasingly gearing their organizations to deliver excellent customer journeys and experiences.
+In an issue of Harvard Business Review, I read about "Competing on Customer Journeys", where one of the focus areas was "The rise of the journey product manager" - that is, how companies are increasingly gearing their organizations to deliver excellent customer journeys and experiences.
 This is an extremely interesting trend, and by virtue of my job, I can only confirm the fact that this area has gained much more focus in recent years.

 Now, a few months after my trip to Stockholm, I'm still running in my (no longer quite so) new shoes, and I'm extremely satisfied with the experience I had with the manufacturer.
 Because of my work, I've reflected on how a positive customer experience influences my loyalty and, especially, my own buying behavior.

 The other day, my wife asked me, with a twinkle in her eye, whether it was about time I clear out some of my old running clothes?
 She had noticed that new packages kept arriving with the same manufacturer's logo as my running shoes.
 I smiled, a bit embarrassed, and refrained from telling her that there was yet another package on the way.
 I think that says it all.